How to Get ChatGPT to Recommend Your Business (Act Now or Pay 10X Later)

 Focus on:

-• “Best Of” lists: Local roundups such as “Top 10 lawyers in Chicago” or “Best roofing companies in Chicago.”
+• “Best Of” lists: Local roundups such as "Top 10 HVAC technicians in Chicago" or "Best roofing companies in Chicago."

 • Wikipedia & knowledge bases: Hard to crack, but a huge trust signal once you're there.